naiemk/yellowpaper/YELLOWPAPER.md

 Ferrum ultimately requires a highly scalable, distributed, and decentralized hash-map for storing data.
 The community is working to solve this problem.
 Projects such as *IPFS*, or *Bluzelle* [ref] are some examples.
 Therefore, Ferrum is designed with the replacability of the data layer in mind.
 We will replace the data layer with an appropriate technology once a fast, reliable, and mature option is available.

+### Address Name Resolution (ANR)
+Ferrum will natively support an address name resolution method and makes it available to every Ferrum client.
+By using ANR users can utilize human-readable addresses attached to actual Ferrum addresses.
+This means that users can assign a name to their address, and receive payments using their name.
+The name can point to a different address in future.

+For example, a charity sets up a fund-raising address, such as `@pitbull-dog-rescue-usa`.
+In their pamphlets and advertisements, they can refer to their Ferrum payment address.
+We believe this feature is critical enough for usability improvements in the network that needs to be part of the network.

+To submit a name registration, the user will submit an ANR transaction with the following fields:

+* Ferrum address
+* Address Name
+* Reference to previous ANR transaction for the same name
+* Metadata
+* Signature

+#### Address Name Verification

+The major challenge with using names is that scammer can turn its very best benefit, namely human readability, as a weapon by registering fake names that look and feel similar to the actual name.
+For example, a spammer can run a phishing campaign and collect money for `@pitbul1-dog-rescue-usa` (note the type).
+To prevent such attacks, we suggest the following verification technique.
+Although such verification will not be part of the Ferrum reference implementation, wallets and browsers can adapt it to fight fishing attacks and improve user security:

+* In the metadata, the user points to a verified website.
+* User submits a DNS TXT record as follows: `ferrum.address.verify.mydomain.com @pitbull-dog-rescue-usa=my-Ferrum-address`

+Wallets can then use a `nslookup` query to validate the owner of the address and show a link to the actual website plus testing it against the blacklists or whitelists to prevent impersonating others.
+By using above method many of existing anti-spam solutions can be applied to securing crypto payments.
+Obviously, the name verification is an optional feature and will not compromise privacy.

 ## Beyond Proof of Burn